Information for Students

 Yes, there are two spaces in front of the museum on Commercial Street as well as one space in the staff lot on Bangs Street.

 If someone wants to reach me during my workshop who should they call?
-Are there phones available
+Are there phones available at PAAM?

 Anyone can call PAAM at 508.487.1750 if they need to get in touch.
 In the case of an emergency, one of the office phones can be utilized.